-If no attributes specified, the default group of css files are loaded.
+If no are attributes specified, the default group (i.e. all) of css files are loaded.

 Attribute Required Description file no Writes out the HTML's CSS handling link to load the specific file. group no Writes out the HTML's CSS handling link to load the group of files. media no Media type to which imported styles are applied.